 How much is an OpalPay fare?

 - OpalPay fares are not the same as standard Opal fares.

-- Fares are set by the private transport operators.
+- Fares are set by the private transport operators and are non-refundable.

 - Concession fares are only available on selected routes and it’s best to check with staff before pay with your Opal card, as you could be charged the full adult fare.